Top 10 Most Fuel-Efficient Cars for 2002

-We've compiled a list of the 10 most fuel-efficient cars on the road based on U.S. Environmental Protection Agency (EPA) miles per gallon ratings for city and highway travel.* We considered only those cars that you can fill up at a regular gas station, so there are no electric or natural gas vehicles on this list (though the three VWs on the list do require diesel).
-Several economy sedans at the bottom of the list had similar mpg ratings, so we used the EPA's method for determining combined fuel economy -- 55 percent of city mpg rating plus 45 percent of highway mpg rating -- to arrive at a final hierarchy.** The fuel efficiency rating for each vehicle below is expressed in mpg as a city/highway ratio.
-Unless otherwise specified, all ratings apply to base models equipped with a manual transmission.
+We've compiled a list of the 10 most fuel-efficient cars currently sold in the U.S. based on the Environmental Protection Agency's miles per gallon ratings for city and highway travel.
+We considered only those cars that you can refuel at a regular gas station, so there are no electric or natural gas vehicles on this list.
+In order to arrive at a final hierarchy, we used the EPA's combined fuel economy formula — 55 percent of city mpg rating + 45 percent of highway mpg rating.
+The rating for each vehicle below is expressed in mpg as a city/highway ratio.
+All ratings apply to base models equipped with a manual transmission, except for the Toyota Prius, which only comes with a continuously variable transmission (CVT).

 - Honda Insight, 61/68